 3. He started every baseball game for Trinity University from the end of his sophomore through his senior year (his nickname was Roadrunner but more based on his awkward running style; read: slow).

 4. He is double-jointed and ambidextrous (and still has a major sports injury every 1.7 years).

 5. He nevers wear a watch (and is borderline compulsive in his hatred of wrinkled banners).

 6. He hates making the same mistake twice (so he makes a lot of new mistakes).

 7. He once had a personalized license plate that said "Rappin"(that he traded for a free steak at the now defunct Dundee's Restaurant and is now hanging on the patio of Sam's Burger Joint).

 8. He invented the game "Can I Get A Bite Of That?" which tests players ability to sample strangers' food at public event.
 (The turkey leg he scored during the 1989 NIOSA is still ranks in the Top 10 all-time.)

 9. His car in high school was a brown 1979 Gran Torino Station Wagon with an AM radio (which he once ran into a pole while changing cassette tapes in his boom box that rested on the front seat).

-10. He strives to eat local and healthy and enjoys working out (but he's too cheap to lose weight as he would need to buy new clothes).
+10. He strives to eat local and healthy (but eschews brunch as he calls it breakfast at dinner prices) and enjoys working out (but he's too cheap to lose weight as he would need to buy new clothes).

 Prior to joining Valero Alamo Bowl staff, Moynihan was part of the Houston Texans Organization.
 He joined their team in August 2001 as ticket services manager and was promoted to director in May 2004.